-37.5 SIGN MAINTENANCE
+3.14 SIGN MAINTENANCE

-All signs shall be maintained in safe and good structural condition, in compliance with all applicable building and electrical codes, and in conformance with this chapter at all times.
-Such maintenance includes replacement of all defective bulbs, parts, materials, painting, repainting, cleaning, and other acts required for maintenance of erected signs.
-If any sign does not comply with the above maintenance and repair standards, the County shall require its removal in accordance with SECTION 37.
+All signs will be maintained in safe structural condition, in compliance with all applicable building, life safety, and electrical codes, and in conformance with this section at all times.
+Maintenance includes replacement of defective bulbs, parts, materials, painting, repainting, cleaning, and any other act required for maintenance of signs.
+If a sign is not adequately maintained or kept in good repair, the County may require its removal, utilizing the provisions in the section below.

-37.6 REMOVAL OF UNSAFE, UNLAWFUL, OR ABANDONED SIGNS
+3.15 REMOVAL OF UNSAFE, UNLAWFUL, OR ABANDONED SIGNS